damek/cs336-assignment2-systems/cs336_systems/outputs/attention_benchmark.md

 > Report the timings (or out-of-memory errors) you get for these configurations.
 > At what size do you get out-of-memory errors?

 Timings below!
 We never get out-of-memory errors.
+(This table also includes torch.compile results)

 |   d_model |   seq_len |   forward_ms |   backward_ms |   mem_after_inputs_MiB |   mem_before_backward_MiB |   saved_activations_MiB |   forward_peak_MiB |   backward_peak_MiB | status   | compile   |
 |----------:|----------:|-------------:|--------------:|-----------------------:|--------------------------:|------------------------:|-------------------:|--------------------:|:---------|:----------|